SystemsApproach/security/tls.rst

 set of keys as part of the session resumption handshake with a new Diffie-Hellman exchange.
-This means that only the data sent in the first RTT lacks forward secrecy, and the rest of the session is protected by the new, uncompromised keys.
+This means that only the data sent in the first RTT lacks forward secrecy, and the rest of the session is protected by the new ephemeral keys.

 All of this work to reduce the setup time of TLS by a single RTT might